asm-products/artfactum-frontend/README.md

 Before making a new commit you may want to clear out the build module caches all but the last.
 JSX creates a new cache for every change saved when watching which can add up pretty fast.

+##Module Bundling

+To have the ability to require both js and css the following is set up:

+Both grunt-browserify and cssify are included in the watch task of the main gruntfile.
+The watch task is triggered by 'grunt serve.'

+Whenever you make changes to the components you're working on in the scripts/jsx directory or in the stylesheets, a new bundle will be created in app/build/

+To require a react component, first put module.exports = [reactClass name] at the botttom of the component you need required.
+And then use the following to require it: var [component name] = React.createFactory(require('./[component]') assuming it's in the same directory.
+To require css just do require([stylesheet]).

 #Work DRY

-See if there is an existing React component, Bootstrap solution, or jQuery plugin available before starting a new bounty.
+Check to see if there is an existing React component, bootstrap solution, or jQuery plugin available for whatever you're working on.